 In terms of ambiance, Lotus Blossom Cafe is a lot like a cross between a fully realized quick service restaurant and a grab and go window (a la Flame Tree BBQ or Yak & Yeti Local Foods Cafe).
 It has enclosed seating areas adjacent to the ordering area, but they’re all open air and have minimalist designs.
 In fairness, we both sort of like the design of the Lotus Blossom Cafe seating areas.
 They have sort of a 1970s futurist look, and while this might make them seem dated, they actually feel fairly modern, and reminiscent of an actual Chinese storefront restaurant.
 That said, if you are looking for a place to eat with more immersive theming, Lotus Blossom Cafe is not it.

 Sarah and I are a bit divided on Lotus Blossom Cafe.
 Admittedly, I am not a huge fan of authentic Chinese food.
 I’m “that guy” who goes to the local Chinese restaurant and orders orange chicken.
 Normally I prefer authentic cuisine, and I’ve come around a bit recently on Chinese food (and Mexican food), but I still skew towards the Americanized stuff.
-Because of that, I find Lotus Blossom Cafe okay to fairly enjoyable with food that tastes good, but isn’t necessarily good food.
+Because of that, I find Lotus Blossom Cafe okay in terms of food that tastes good, but isn’t necessarily good food.
 Sarah likes authentic Chinese food, and she is not at all a fan of Lotus Blossom Cafe.
 She finds it to taste bland and generic.
 It seems like online reviews for Lotus Blossom Cafe are all over the place: some people really like it, others call it one of the worst restaurants at Walt Disney World.
 Both of us are somewhere in the middle on it–I like it a bit more than Sarah.

 Speaking of orange chicken, last time we dined at Lotus Blossom Cafe, that’s what I had.
 (Actually, I think I’ve had this every time we’ve dined there.)
-The chicken itself was fairly good.
-It had plenty of sauce and good flavor.
+The chicken itself was good.
+It had plenty of sauce and decent flavor.
 The rice didn’t add anything to the meal–it tasted like Disney had ripped open a box of Minute Instant Rice and served that.
 At under $10, it’s still not a half bad value relative to other options at Epcot.
 In fact, it seems like everything we’ve tried at Lotus Blossom Cafe has been served in a relatively large portion size for the cost.

 Sarah ordered the Shrimp Fried Rice with Eggroll.
 We both agreed that the eggroll was awful.
 It tasted far worse that microwavable eggrolls I sometimes get from Trader Joe’s, and those are by no means great.
 It was chewy and lacking in flavor.
 Sarah also didn’t like the shrimp fried rice, but I thought it was actually fairly good.
 The rice had good flavor thanks to the egg and shrimp, and even the rice was much better than what came with my Orange Chicken.
 I doubt we’ll make a point of going to Lotus Blossom Cafe again, but if we do, this is what I’ll order.